alexandrebodin/webpack-book/introduction/Webpack.md

 # Webpack

+Webpack is a module bundler for the Javascript ecosystem.
+It's main goal is to [Bundle](/GLOSSARY.md#Bundle) all your application code and dependencies targeting the browser.

 ## What does it do for real ?

 Let's say your are using a library like [Boostrap](http://getbootstrap.com/) and you need to use it in your application.
-The naive approach is :
+The naive approach is:

 ```html
 <!DOCTYPE html>